Mikeishiring/Closing-table/frontend/EMOJI_CENTERING_FIX.md

 ### Pre-existing Linting Errors
 The codebase has 2 pre-existing linting errors (duplicate `onBlur` attributes) that are unrelated to this change.
 These should be fixed separately:
 - Line 2631: Duplicate onBlur in total compensation input
-- Line 2761: Duplicate onBlur in equity input
+- Line 2761: Duplicate onBlur in secondary compensation input

 ### Browser Compatibility
 The emoji-based approach works in all modern browsers.
 The only variation is the emoji's appearance, which follows the OS's emoji style: